NatalyaDomnina/jpeg/README.md

 ```
 where
 * app-jpg - path to the application
-* input_file.jpg - input file that will be decompressed and compressed
+* input_file.jpg - path to the jpg file that will be decompressed and compressed
 * [compression_ratio] - optional parameter which can take values from 0 to 100 (default 50).

 The result of the program is the image: